andreamunafo/deeprl-tennis/README.md

 ## How to run it

-Run one of the *.ipynb notebooks.
+Run `deep-tennis`.ipynb notebooks.

+(notebook `tennis-separate-actor-critic.ipynb` has a slightly different implementation).